communitiesuk/core-design-history/app/posts/2022-06-07-parent-child-relationships.md

 We had intended to do this with three different versions of an "organisation details" page:

-1. When we only need to ask about ownership, A radio list of organisations.
+1. When we only need to ask about ownership, use a radio list of organisations.
-2. When we only need to ask about management, A radio list of organisations.
+2. When we only need to ask about management, use a radio list of organisations.
-3. When we need to know both, two dropdowns on the same page.
+3. When we need to know both, use two dropdowns on the same page.

 ![A screenshot from the service](which-org-owns.png "We proposed using radios to ask “Which organisation owns this property?”")